-As Program Director at RTRFM, Will is responsible for ensuring quality broadcasting 24 hours per day and am the point of contact for our 370 presenters and 42 programmes.
+Will is the program director at RTRFM and is responsible for ensuring quality broadcasting 24 hours per day and am the point of contact for our 370 presenters and 42 programmes.
 As Music & Interviews Coordinator, he is responsible for RTRFM's overall music direction by running the music department, maintaining the and updating music library with new releases, and selecting all featured music at the station.
 Will also organise interviews with musicians for appropriate programs at the station.
 On top of that, Will also produces, programs and presents the Wednesday edition of RTRFM's new music programme, Out To Lunch, alongside his good friend Jackson Hawdon.
-When not at the station (which isn't often), you can catch Will at gigs around town, either as a punter or a DJ.
 Will also works as a freelance audio engineering, with a focus on mixing and mastering and has a burning passion for anything music related.

-Will is the Label Ambassador for Australia and New Zealand for Bandcamp.
+Will is the Label Ambassador for Bandcamp in Australia and New Zealand.
 Bandcamp is a thriving, global music community where fans discover new artists, intimately connect with them, and directly compensate them for their work.
 Will also runs the indie label Neat Lawn, and is the booker of the Night Cat in Fitzroy.